Blinken shared concerns over Taiwan with China - ExBulletin

 When asked at a CNN town hall if the United States would come to the defense of Taiwan, Biden replied: Yes, we have made a commitment to do so.
 US officials immediately clarified that there had been no change in the US position vis-à-vis Taiwan.

 Blinken told CNN on Sunday that there was no change in the United States’ long-standing commitment under the Taiwan Relations Act to ensure Taiwan has the means to defend itself.
 And we stick to it.
-He said Biden’s involvement dates back to his time as a United States Senator.
+He said Bidens’ commitment dates back to his time as a United States Senator.

 China and Taiwan separated in a civil war in 1949.
 The United States severed formal diplomatic relations with Taipei in 1979 in order to recognize Beijing.
 The United States is not openly contesting China’s claim to Taiwan, but has committed itself by law to ensuring that the island can defend itself and to treat all threats against it as matters of serious concern.